GridTools/gt4py/docs/functional/architecture/0013-Scalar_Operators.md

 Gt4py is concerned with the efficient parallelization of code, which is much easier to do when the source code can be turned into a simple data flow graph.
 To ensure this, the syntax of field operators is restricted and several Python constructs, such as loops, cannot be used.

 However, gt4py is not concerned with the optimziation of a single thread in the parallel grid, as that is delegated to platform compilers and has a smaller interference with parallel optimizations.
-Consequently, gt4py could allow fewer restrictions on the syntax in a scalar operator that describes only a single thread of executions.
+Consequently, gt4py could allow fewer restrictions on the syntax in a scalar operator that describes only a single thread of execution.
 Unlike field operators, scalar operators can easily support conditionals, loops and mutable variables.

 Scalar operators can be used to implement features that, using the pure field operator syntax, would be difficult, impractical, or downright impossible.
-In weather and climate the general targets would be iterative algorithms and solvers.
+In weather and climate the general targets for scalar operators would be iterative algorithms and solvers.

 ## Implementation options